To get started, it’s important to distinguish the difference between these three languages and the role they play on a web page.

 A great analogy for a web page is to think of the page like the human body.
 The HTML is the body itself and tells the browser what structure is in place and what to expect.
 The HTML describes and defines the content in a way that browsers and devices can clearly understand.

 Like any language, the amount of terms and tags to learn is vast.
 While the language is generally intuitive, there are certainly some caveats you have to know to use the language properly.
-To get started with the foundations of web design with HTML & CSS, check out Digital Workshop’s HTML/CSS class that can be attended live from anywhere.
+To get started with the foundations of web design with HTML & CSS, check out Digital Workshop’s HTML/CSS class that can be attended live in Fort Collins, Denver or online.

 Once you have the structure in place for your page, it’s time to style it with CSS.